Pramodh-G/Model-Zoo/ResNet/resnet.md

 channels), we can perform a linear projection W s by the shortcut connections to match the dimensions:

-The mathematical reasoning behind why this works is provided by the Universal approximator theorem which states,that given sufficient data and/or time,a neural network can approximate any function (*under some assumptions*).The paper quotes :
+The mathematical reasoning behind why this works is provided by the Universal approximator theorem which states,that given sufficient data and/or time,a neural network can approximate any function (*under some assumptions*).Another reason why this works is because it makes the layers approximate the zero function(*as we go deeper*) so that optimization can become easier(*Compared to approxiamting identity functions*).The paper quotes :

 >If one hypothesizes that multiple nonlinear layers can asymptoti cally approximate complicated functions(such as our hypothesis function H(X) , then it is equivalent to hypothesize that they can asymptotically approxi-